joereynolds/dora.vim/README.md

 - Open up the explorer with `-`
 - Open a file with `<cr>`
-- Filter selections with `f`.
+- Filter files with `f`.
 It uses `fd` underneath
+- Rename a file with `cc`
+- Delete a file with `dd`
+- Create files and directories with `i`
 - Test a file with `t`.
-This is currently extremely hardcoded and will not work anyone else but me.
+This is currently extremely hardcoded and will not work for anyone else but me.
 Like I said, W.I.P.

 ## Why?